RoccoMathijn/zio-pool/README.md

 # ZIO Pool

+This project is still a work in progress but it came to my attention that similar work is being done for ZIO 2 with ZPool.
+So I'm abandoning this.

 ZIO Pool is an ZIO ZManaged powered object pooling library inspired by Apache Commons Pool and ZIO SQL.

 ## Features